montana-knowledge-management/digital-twin-distiller/examples/fem-simulations/Team35/docs/docs/usage.md

 > In the *fem-simulations* example we examine the Team35 benchmark problem where you can try simulations.
 > There are more simulation types, but we use the **Basic** one to presenting the problem.

-#### Input JSON File format
+### 2.1.1 Input JSON File format

 The input JSON file has several sections, these are the **simulation, model, tolerances, misc**.
-The only necessary section is the simulation, precisely the type field in the simulation section.
+The only necessary section is the simulation, precisely the `type` field in the simulation section.
 All the other sections are optional.

 ```json
 {